semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

     ![Pressing the Assign button](./img/assign-button.jpg)

-7. Press **Asign** next to the People or Groups you wish to add to Semaphore.
+7. Press **Assign** next to the People or Groups you wish to add to Semaphore.

     ![Assigning people to Semaphore](./img/assign-people.jpg)